 There are six levels in secondary school: Senior 1-Senior 6.
 Students will take national exams again at the end of Senior 3 to test into Senior 4.
 At the end of Senior 6, students will take their final national exams and will graduate from secondary school if they pass.
 If they do not pass their exams, they are encouraged to repeat Senior 6.
 The Senior 6 national exam results also determine students’ eligibility for post-secondary education.

-Upon secondary school completion, students begin attending Dream Leadership Academy during the gap time between secondary school and the students’ next steps.
+Upon secondary school completion, students begin attending our Dream Leadership Academy during the gap time between secondary school and the students’ next steps.
 This program provides students with valuable discipleship and entrepreneurship training after the completion of their secondary schooling.
 Learn more about the education system in Rwanda.

 No. Our policy is to sponsor one student per family in order to spread the gift of education further throughout the communities in which we operate, to protect parental dignity, and to avoid creating dependency.
-Our colleagues in Rwanda let us know if there are special cases that require exceptions, though this doesn’t happen frequently.
+Exceptions to our policy are rare and our Rwandan colleagues are the ones who initiate, advocate for, and approve these exceptions.

-We do encourage you to ask your sponsored child about their siblings and pray for them.
-In Rwandan culture, especially for families experiencing material poverty, people are much more open to sharing their possessions than we tend to be in the U.S. Keep in mind that gifts sent to your sponsored child will inevitably be shared with their siblings, cousins, or neighbors.
+We do encourage you to ask your sponsored student about their family and pray for them.
+In Rwandan culture, especially for families experiencing material poverty, people are much more open to sharing their possessions than we tend to be in the U.S. Keep in mind that gifts sent to your sponsored student will inevitably be shared with their siblings, cousins, or neighbors.